DEGREE AT A GLANCE:

 This course is an overview study of the concepts and techniques in finance for non-financial managers.
 The course will cover basic financial tools and principles for both small and large business.
 Topics include financial and securities markets, financial statements and analysis, capital budgeting, management, and decision-making.
 Students must have access to Microsoft Word and Microsoft Excel software.

 This is an interactive course designed to help students achieve a greater understanding of the statistical methods and models available to analyze and solve the wide variety of problems encountered in business, science, medicine, education, the social sciences, and other disciplines.
 Successful completion of this course will provide students with a working knowledge of the principles of both descriptive and inferential statistics, probability, averages and variations, normal probability distributions, sampling distributions, confidence intervals, statistical hypothesis tests, and correlation and regression analyses.
 The emphasis of the course will be on the proper use of statistical techniques and their application in real life -- not on mathematical proofs.
 This course will use Microsoft Excel for some of the work.
 Students should have a basic familiarity with Excel and have access to this software application.
-Prerequisite: MATH110 - College Algebra.
+(Prerequisite: MATH110 OR MATH111 OR MATH225)

 This course provides a basic overview of supervision in the workplace including the supervisor's role in management.
 The course explores goal setting, problem solving, staffing and the training and development of employees.
 Other topics covered include the Human Resource Professional's role in leading the workforce, effective communications and stimulating improved quality management within the organization.
 The course is designed as a practical guide for the supervisor or manager and provides key leadership concepts and skills to improve quality standards and achieve established goals within the organization, ultimately improving working relationships, and spurring the organization on to greater productivity and success.
+(Prerequisite: ENGL101)

 This course is a comprehensive survey of marketing activities and the function of marketing.
 The course will familiarize the student with the scope, terminology, and procedures of marketing.
 Course topics include the analysis of markets, competition, consumer behavior, and the assessment of product, price, distribution, and promotion strategies.
 Consumer motivation and the diffusion and adoption of new goods and services are studied.
 The student will complete a marketing plan of his own.